MeToRaFRev/LogSystem/readme.md

 To install this logging system:

 1. Visit the Releases page of the repository.
-2. Download the latest release suitable for your environment.
+2. Download the latest release.
-3. Follow the provided installation instructions in the release package.
+3. Install NPM
+4.  open terminal in the same folder of the server and run npm start

 ## Usage